saalfeldlab/template-building/README.md

 ## Analysis
 * Estimate registration variance (accuracy) by comparing flips ( varianceLR )
 * Estimate a "symmetrizing" transformation ( runSymmetry )
+* Get a tranformation to "canonical" orientation - where the y-axis is the axis of symmetry ( sym2Canonical )

 ## Examples
 ### Finding a "symmetrizing" transformation